anders-biostat/bfast/barcoding_schemes.md

 - For each subject, a randomly generated access code (9 digits) is added.

-- The access codes are added to the data base, preliminarily assigned to the dummy tube code "__reserved__".
+- The access codes are added to the data base, preliminarily assigned to the dummy tube code `__reserved__`.
 When adding them, we check that they are not yet assigned.

 - The table is used to print cover letter, consent form and questionnaire

-- The cover letter contains that access code as digits (in bis font) at the top right and as a barcode within the address area (such that it can be read through the envelope window).
+- The cover letter contains that access code as digits (in big font) at the top right and as a barcode within the address area (such that it can be read through the envelope window).
 The consent form and the questionnaire contain the barcode at some fixed place.

+- The cover letter may also contain a QR code with a URL for the result query page, including the access code.

 - The printout is collated such that the cover letters, consent forms and questionnaires alternate, with all material for one addressee in one bunch.